rjdscott/datatools/README.md

 #### Protobuf
 Protobuf was only used for message structuring and serialization.
-In future efforts, I will look to implement a full gRPC service using the `grpcio` library as it provides lower latency and more scalability when working with distributed systems.
+In future efforts, I will look to implement a full gRPC service using the `grpcio` library as it provides lower latency bi-directional streaming, which are better suited for distributed systems.
 However, for the scope of this project, the combination of Flask and Protobuf allows me to implement a satisfactory solution for demonstrative purposes much faster.